Old Fashioned Creamed Corn Casserole

 corn casserole in a white casserole dish.

-Easy Creamed Corn Casserole has been on my family’s holiday menus for years.
-It’s a side dish that everyone loves, and it pairs perfectly with turkey, beef, or ham.
+Old Fashioned Creamed Corn Casserole has been on my family’s holiday menus for decades.
+It’s a side dish that everyone loves, and it pairs perfectly with turkey, beef, or brown sugar glazed ham

 Ingredients